rammt/TDT4250/README.md

 Limitations of model
-* All studyPrograms start in autumn
+* All study programmes must start in autumn

 ### Classes